wojdyr/fityk/doc/data.rst

 Command::

-   print all: expression, ... > file.tsv
+   print all: expression, ... > 'file.tsv'

 can export data to an ASCII TSV (tab separated values) file.